arnab000007/Walmart-Sale-Forecasting/README.md

 ![Find the importance of Temperature](https://user-images.githubusercontent.com/70307607/121476301-1c552280-c9e4-11eb-913f-934d7df5a260.png)
 ##### Observations
 1. For the Minimum temperature month, there is a huge decrease in sales compared to the previous month.
-2. When the temperature is high then also the sales number is low compare to the previous month.
+2. When the temperature is high then also the sales number is low compared to the previous month.

 ![Find the importance of CPI](https://user-images.githubusercontent.com/70307607/121476340-29721180-c9e4-11eb-910a-4fec589ff20e.png)